The Artist at Center Stage

 The Puzzled Witness, 1874, is George Caleb Bingham’s often overlooked last genre work.
 For 40 years, Bingham witnessed the people and the the politics of Missouri, and the nation.
 With hard-earned artistic skill and well-reasoned political perspective, he portrayed his observations.
 Sometimes he put himself in the picture as one of many characters in a scene, usually as the one recording the events.
 In The Puzzled Witness, he placed himself at center stage for the first time and evaluated his role as witness.

 Unlike Bingham’s best-known colorful, active outdoor paintings of the antebellum years, Puzzled Witness is set in a dark, motionless interior.
-This last genre scene is even darker that his earlier, lesser known artworks such as Country Politician, 1849, or The Checker Players, 1850, and lit more dramatically.
+This last genre scene is even darker that his earlier genre works such as Country Politician, 1849, or The Checker Players, 1850, and lit more dramatically.
 The composition’s asymmetry focuses the viewer’s eye on the witness.
 He is a short man clothed in plain homespun.
 He wears boots and clutches a rumpled hat.
 His dog sits behind him.
 The rest of the men in the room wear shirts with stiff upturned collars, suits, vests and shoes.
 The witness is the only participant who does not a tie.
 The defense attorney sits at the end of a cluttered table.
 Scraps of paper have fallen to the wooden floor.
 The clutter is reminiscent of the symbolic disorder in the foreground of Raftsmen Playing Cards, 1847, or In a Quandary, 1851.
 Bright light on the clear portion of the tabletop draws attention to the witness’ empty white shirt.
 This focus has no other precedent in Bingham’s work.

 In 1874, a St. Louis art critic interpreted The Puzzled Witness: